polispay/polis/src/test/README.md

 ### bitcoin-util-test.py

-The test directory also contains the bitcoin-util-test.py tool, which tests bitcoin utils (currently just dash-tx).
+The test directory also contains the bitcoin-util-test.py tool, which tests bitcoin utils (currently just polis-tx).
 This test gets run automatically during the `make check` build process.
 It is also possible to run the test manually from the src directory:

 ```
 test/bitcoin-util-test.py --srcdir=[current directory]